Beat Jet Lag like a Pro: How to deal with jet lag in children & adults

 Pick convenient flight timings as far as possible.

 Consider flights that are at convenient times.
-Like one that takes off in the evening and lands back home at a sane hour.
+Try to book flights so that you are arriving at your destination in the morning to have the day for yourself and your kids to adjust to the location.
+On return, it may not be so.
 A point in case?
 Flights that take off from Europe in the morning or afternoon and land in India at night.
-Perfect time to hit the sack.
+A good time to hit the sack.

 Eat wisely.
 There’s a diet that gives you feast and fast days pre travel, so your body is better prepared.
 But I’m not such a hardout.
 My only advice is to eat a lot of fibre.